 - 1 lb ground beef, preferably grass-fed

-- 2 tbsp cajun/creole seasoning (I used Todd's Dirt - it's gluten free and all natural!)
+- 2 tbsp cajun/creole seasoning (I use Todd's Dirt - it's gluten free, and nothing artificial!)

 - Sea salt to taste